-- 63. Section 17(1) provides the Commissioner with wide powers of access to any property or documents.
-Property or documents is widely defined in s 17(5) and includes all lands, buildings, places or other premises.
+- lands, buildings, places or other premises.
 This includes motor vehicles, business premises, warehouses, and private dwellings (which require a court warrant to access).
-This is reflected in s 110 of the SSA. - 64.
-Inland Revenue officers exercising search or seizure powers are able to use force in respect of any property (for example, to open doors and access cabinets) that is reasonable for the purposes of carrying out the search.18 These powers to use reasonable force do not authorise the use of force against persons. - An example of reasonable force is the use of a locksmith to gain entry if no one is present or if the occupier refuses entry.
-The use of non-Inland Revenue officers, such as locksmiths, is authorised by provisions in the TAA and SSA which permit Inland Revenue officers to bring along such assistants as they consider necessary (see paragraphs 88 to 93).
-Where locksmiths or other means of reasonable force are used to gain entry, and new locks and/or keys are required, the Inland Revenue officer in charge will attempt to contact the property owner and provide them with the new keys. - 66.
-The Inland Revenue officer in charge will accompany all assistants when they first enter the place to be searched, and will supervise any assistant (that is not a Police constable) as is reasonable in the circumstances.19 - 67.
+This is reflected in s 110 of the SSA. - 66.
+Inland Revenue officers exercising search or seizure powers are able to use force in respect of any property (eg, to open doors and access cabinets) that is reasonable for the purposes of carrying out the search.23 These powers to use reasonable force do not authorise the use of force against persons. - 67.
+An example of reasonable force is the use of a locksmith to gain entry if no one is present or if the occupier refuses entry.
+The use of non-Inland Revenue officers, such as locksmiths24, is authorised by provisions in the TAA and SSA which permit Inland Revenue officers to bring along such assistants as they consider necessary (see [90] to [95]).
+Where locksmiths or other means of reasonable force are used to gain entry, and new locks and/or keys are required, the Inland Revenue officer in charge will attempt to contact the property owner and provide them with the new keys. - 68.
+The Inland Revenue officer in charge will accompany all assistants when they first enter the place to be searched and will supervise any assistant (that is not a Police constable) as is reasonable in the circumstances.25 - 69.
 Any Inland Revenue officer who has been delegated the s 17 powers is not an "assistant" under the SSA.
 In practice any such officer will be accompanied by the officer in charge upon first entry and will be subject to such supervision by the officer in charge as is reasonable in the circumstances.